exercism/lua/concepts/numbers/introduction.md

 # Introduction

 Lua uses two representations for numbers: 64-bit integer numbers and double-precision floating-point numbers.
-It supports the usual set of arithmetic operators: additon, subtraction, muliplication, divison and negation.
-Additional it supports floor division, modulo and exponentiation.
+It supports the usual set of arithmetic operators: addition, subtraction, multiplication, division and negation.
+Additionally it supports floor division, modulo and exponentiation.

 | Operator | Example             |
 | -------- | ------------------- |